EDF Business Energy

 EDF invests in advanced battery storage technology to enhance grid stability and support renewable energy integration.
 These systems store excess energy from renewables and release it when needed, balancing supply and demand, improving grid efficiency, and ensuring a reliable energy supply.

 EDF is a major player in nuclear energy, operating several nuclear power stations across the UK, including Sizewell B and Hinkley Point B. EDF’s nuclear plants contribute around 20% of the UK’s electricity.
-The ongoing construction of Hinkley Point C, the first new nuclear power station in the UK in over 20 years, is expected to provide power to over 6 million homes.
+The ongoing construction of Hinkley Point C and the planned construction of Sizewell C will be the first new nuclear power stations in the UK in over 20 years.

-EDF operates gas-fired power stations that provide a reliable source of electricity, especially during periods when renewable generation is low.
+EDF operates several UK gas power stations and gas storage facilities that provide a reliable source of electricity, especially during periods when renewable generation is low.
 Plants like the West Burton A station feature combined cycle gas turbines (CCGT) that offer high efficiency and lower emissions compared to older fossil fuel plants.